bahrus/custom-enhancements/README.md

 1. The base Event object gets an additional property:  "enh", which is where we pass in the enhKey mentioned earlier.
 2. The base Enhancement class has a method "channelEvent" that is a simple wrapper around "dispatchEvent" of the element that the enhancement adorns, but inserts the name of the enhKey into the enh property of the event.

-## How custom elements can opt in -- initial thoughts
+## How custom elements can opt in

 So far we've been discussing using enhancements to enhance *third party* elements, built-in or custom.
 Some of these enhancements/behaviors would provide functionality that is quite perpendicular to what the custom element provides -- e.g. logging, persistence, binding.
 Others will be more aligned with the the functionality the element provides.

 But I think some of the infrastructure behind this proposal could be useful to [first party developers](https://github.com/WICG/webcomponents/issues/814#issuecomment-3392840225) as well.
-In particular:
+In particular, it would be great if we empower custom element authors with:

-1. The ability to break down one behavior into various aspects via quite semantic attributes, and roll them up into one behavior/enhancement.
+1. ...the ability to break down one behavior into various aspects via quite semantic attributes, and roll them up into one behavior/enhancement.
-2. Dynamically name-spacing support for property names within ShadowDom realms (or even more fine-grained scoping according to the latest specs)
+2. ...dynamically name-spacing support for property names within ShadowDom realms (or even more fine-grained scoping according to the latest specs), or, in contrast...
+3. ...leveraging the support of enhancements, but with more locked down prototype based properties
-3. Support for lazy-loading of such functionality as needed.
+3. ...supporting lazy-loading of such functionality as needed.
-4. A declarative mapping similar to dependency injection.
+4. ...declarative mapping of functionality similar to dependency injection.

 ### Use cases?